ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-The authors of this document would like to thank Mark Nottingham and Spencer Dawkins for providing invaluable reviews of earlier versions of this document, Adrian Farrel, Qin Wu, and Jordi Ros Giralt for their continuous feedback, Russ White, Donald Eastlake, Martin Thomson, Bernard Adoba, Spencer Dawkins, and Sheng Jiang for the directorate reviews, Martin Duke for the Area Director review, and Mohamed Boucadair for shepherding the document.
+The authors of this document would like to thank Mark Nottingham and Spencer Dawkins for providing invaluable reviews of earlier versions of this document, Adrian Farrel, Qin Wu, and Jordi Ros Giralt for their continuous feedback, Russ White, Donald Eastlake, Martin Thomson, Bernard Adoba, Spencer Dawkins, Linda Dunbar and Sheng Jiang for the directorate reviews, Martin Duke for the Area Director review, and Mohamed Boucadair for shepherding the document.